datkin/webshell/README.md

   approach to building libraries (aka [namespaces](https://blogs.janestreet.com/better-namespaces-through-module-aliases/)).
   This improves build parallelism and executable size.
 I'm unsure if this is easy to do with ocamlbuild.
-But Jane Street [jenga](https://github.com/janestreet/jenga-rules/blob/master/lib/root.ml) and [jbuilder](https://github.com/janestreet/jbuilder/blob/master/src/gen_rules.ml) do this.
+But Jane Street's [jenga](https://github.com/janestreet/jenga-rules/blob/master/lib/root.ml) and [jbuilder](https://github.com/janestreet/jbuilder/blob/master/src/gen_rules.ml) do this.